Fulbright-Schuman Innovation Award

 In addition to being a prestigious academic exchange program, the Fulbright Program is designed to expand and strengthen relationships between the people of the United States and citizens of other nations and to promote international understanding and cooperation.
 To support this mission, Fulbright Scholars may be asked to give public talks, mentor students, and otherwise engage with the host community, in addition to their primary activities.

 One American scholar will be selected for the Fulbright-Schuman Innovation Award, designed to support research at the intersection of policy and technology that can improve the transatlantic understanding of issues at the heart of the US-EU relationship.
-The 2023-24 Innovation Award will give preference to proposals focused on the EU or US-EU approaches to innovative technologies and business models and their integration with new and existing policies and regulations.
+The 2024-25 Innovation Award will give preference to proposals focused on the EU or US-EU approaches to innovative technologies and business models and their integration with new and existing policies and regulations.
 Successful proposals should address research topics focusing on the intersection of technological innovation and policy, such as but not limited to data privacy and protection.
-The policy-oriented research funded by the grant should be of common importance for the US-EU relationship and/or EU affairs and tenable in one or more EU Member States.
+The policy-oriented research funded by the grant should be of common importance for the US-EU relationship and/or EU affairs and tenable in one, two, or three EU Member States.

 Candidates are welcome to submit applications affiliated with any appropriate institutions, including European higher education institutions, governments, non-profit organizations and think tanks.
 Candidates are responsible for arranging their own placement, including letters of invitation from any host institutions.